ainephelan/ainephelan.github.io/_posts/2019-03-15-the-gender-gap.md

 Let's first take a look at the historical narrative of the gender gap in STEM fields (Science, Technology, Engineering and Maths).

-As our data set deals with percentages of women who completed Bachelor degrees each field, we can easily impute the corresponding data for men by subtracting our known percentage values from 100.
+As the data set deals with percentages of women who completed Bachelor degrees each field, I can easily impute the corresponding data for men by subtracting the known percentage values from 100.

-We will display our comparison of degrees awarded in each field by gender for our 6 STEM subjects in one figure.
+I will display the comparison of degrees awarded in each field by gender for the 6 STEM subjects in one figure.

-We will use our ink judiciously:
+I aim to use my ink judiciously:
 - using a colour palette suitable for colourblind readers
 - removing plot spines
 - removing plot tick parameters